also published as part of The Joy of Poetry

-On a cool August evening in the San Juan Mountains
+On a cool summer evening in the San Juans

-we gathered around a chiminea to make s’mores.
+we gather around a chiminea to make s’mores.

 for our family’s flaming marshmallows.

-The kids shouted how best to roast puffed sugar.
+The kids shout how best to roast puffed sugar.

 her short, marshmallow hair bleached white

-as if her bag of marshmallows would never run out.
+as if her bag of marshmallows will never run out.